Domestic Abuse Exemption/Extender

 • School attendance requirements.

-When a CalWORKs client is approved for a Domestic Abuse Exemption/Extender, the CalWORKs Social Worker/Domestic Violence Advocate will consult with the Employment Counselor and any other agency working with the client, to develop a plan which removes the client’s barrier(s) to self-sufficiency.
+When a CalWORKs client is approved for a domestic abuse exemption/extender, the CalWORKs Social Worker (SW)/Domestic Violence (DV) Advocate will consult with the Associate Employment Counselor (AEC)/Employment Counselor (EC) and any other agency working with the client, to develop a plan that removes the client’s barrier(s) to self-sufficiency.
+A client approved for a domestic abuse time on aid (TOA) exemption/extender will have their participation waived.

 Exemption

-CalWORKs clients approved for a domestic abuse exemption will not have their time on aid (TOA) counted against their CalWORKs 60-month time limit.
+CalWORKs clients approved for a domestic abuse exemption will not have their TOA counted against their CalWORKs 60-month time limit.

 Extender

-CalWORKs clients who have been aided as an adult for 60-cumulative months, may receive CalWORKs beyond the 60-month time limit, when the client is a victim or a survivor of past or present domestic abuse, and it is determined that the abuse has significantly impaired the client’s ability to participate in self-sufficiency activities.
-The TOA extender begins:
+CalWORKs clients who have been aided as adults for 60 cumulative months may receive CalWORKs beyond the 60-month time limit when the client is a victim or a survivor of past or present domestic abuse, , and it is determined that the abuse has significantly impaired the client’s ability to participate in self-sufficiency activities.
+Individuals may qualify for an extender at any time after being discontinued.

-• For Safety Net cases: the first of the month, following the month verification is received, or the first of the following payment period if results in a grant decrease,
+• For a Safety Net case, the first of the month, following the month verification is received, or the first of the following payment period if it results in a grant decrease.

-Refer to Time Limits (EAS 42-302) for more detailed information regarding TOA Extenders/Exemptions.
+Refer to CalWORKs Handbook Chapter 43 Time Limits for more detailed information regarding TOA Extenders/Exemptions.

 Paternity Establishment/Child Support Cooperation